arkanelinux/buildbot/README.md

 ### 2. (Optional) Customize configuration
 There are a couple of default configs included, see `/etc/arkane-buildbot/` for available default configs.

-> **Note** It is best to not edit these config files for they may be overwritten if you ever update arkane-buildbot, thus instead create a new custom config instead
+> **Note** It is best to not edit these config files for they may be overwritten if you ever update arkane-buildbot, thus it is best to create a new custom config instead

 You can also create a new config file under a custom name in this location.

 ### 3. (Optional) Set custom build settings